C0nw0nk/callattendant/README.md

 Once installed to your PI OS just run `callattendant` in Putty SSH remote desktop or what ever you use to interface with a console.

+Buy any 56K RJ11 modem from Aamazon ebay this should work with them all if not we will make it work!

 The Call Attendant (__callattendant__) is an auto attendant with an integrated call blocker and voice messaging system running on a Raspberry Pi.
 It stops annoying robocalls and spammers from interrupting your life.
 Let the Call Attendant intercept and block robocallers and telemarketers